Best For

 Motion Transfer Test

-Motion transfer on the Nest Bedding Quail mattress was low.
+Motion transfer on the Nest Bedding Quail mattress was extremely low.
 In our accelerometer tests, we measured a total acceleration range of 3.61 m/s².

 These results are significantly better than the average across all mattresses we’ve tested to date, which is 8.52 m/s².